Sidon (The Legend of Zelda)

-(/ˈsaɪdən/ SY-don-') is a fictional character in Nintendo's The Legend of Zelda series.
+(/ˈsaɪdɒn/ SY-don-') is a fictional character in Nintendo's The Legend of Zelda series.
 He first appeared as a major character in The Legend of Zelda: Breath of the Wild.
 He reappears as a playable character in the hack-and-slash video game Hyrule Warriors: Age of Calamity and as a non-playable character in The Legend of Zelda: Tears of the Kingdom.
 Sidon is the prince and eventual king of the amphibious Zora and younger brother of Mipha, one of the four Champions who helped Princess Zelda and Link fight Calamity Ganon.
 In Breath of the Wild, Sidon helps Link to reach Divine Beast Vah Ruta so he can defeat Waterblight Ganon and free it from Ganon's control.
 Since his debut, Sidon has received an overwhelmingly positive reception from both fans and critics.
 He was designed by Yuko Miyakawa, who gave him grey skin and a hammerhead shark motif, though his skin was changed both due to blending issues and to match his skin color with Mipha's.
 Due to his personality, he has achieved a large fan following and has also been the subject of fan art and Internet memes on social media.